 It really depends, I suppose, on how you define materialism.
-If you allow for consciousness to be a part of the material functioning of the universe just as energy and entropy and information and time are, then consciousness is material.
+If you allow for consciousness to be a part of the material functioning of the universe just as are energy, entropy, information, and time, then consciousness is material.

 Notice I have not mentioned anything about God or gods or revealed religions or revealed spiritual paths.
 Materialism/physicalism is proven false using only observation and philosophy, by thinking; the same way the scientific method was determined to generate true knowledge, and using the same human mental faculties that scientists use in doing science.

 I was having a very brief discussion online with an atheist (who was of course trying to convert me against believing in God, because that's what they live for), and he or she challenged me to imagine there is no God.